Do job interviewers lie?

-For the job seekers this statement is like a red flag.
+For job seekers, this statement is like a red flag.

 According to the experience of most of the job candidates, “Getting back to you”, most of the time means that somewhere the interviewer is not exactly impressed and is considering you as an option in case they do not find the best candidate.

-Keeping expectations from such interview might not be a good idea.
+Keeping expectations from such an interview might not be a good idea.